Page

 |

-recall that I'm using three flash heads (on either side &
+that I'm using three flash heads (on either side & above

-above the camera position).
-I should mention that each
+the camera position).
+I should mention that each strobe

-strobe head's light isn't radically modified.
-In the
+head's light isn't radically modified.
+In the previous

-previous images, I believe that there are grids on each head's reflector to semi-focus the
+images, I believe that there are grids on each head's reflector

 |